 But whatever the reason for the mistrust, you both need to sit down and talk it out.
 It is imperative to have clear communication about what is bothering you.
 If there isn’t any communication, the only thing that will be achieved is that distrust will grow which will undoubtedly worsen the situation.

 Importance of spending time with friends

-In fact, for the marriage to be a healthy union, each individual needs his own time and space outside of the marriage circle.
+For the marriage to be a healthy union, each individual needs his own time and space outside of the marriage circle.

-If a married man is forced or manipulated by his wife to leave his friends, she will just push him away, creating resentment, turning the marriage into a toxic environment.
+If a married man is forced or manipulated by his wife to leave his friends, she will just push him away, creating resentment, and turning the marriage into a toxic environment.

 That’s why it’s really important to spend time with other people.
-As long as you remain royal to your wife, hanging out with friends is very therapeutic not only to release stress but also to feel alive and active.
+As long as you remain loyal to your wife, hanging out with friends is very therapeutic not only to release stress but also to feel alive and active.

 To sum it up, be more flexible.
 If you married him is because you trust him as well as he trusts you.
-Let him have fun with his buddies and embrace the idea that a man should never loose his essence of individuality.
+Let him have fun with his buddies and embrace the idea that a man should never lose his essence of individuality.